Abhihihi/Croma-Stores-Footfall-Analysis/README.md

 # Croma-Stores-Footfall-Analysis

-Croma Store Footfall Analysis & Impact of Campaigning Merkle Sokrati - Dentsu Aegis Network July 2023 - Nov 2023
+##Croma Store Footfall Analysis & Impact of Campaigning
+###Merkle Sokrati - Dentsu Aegis Network July 2023 - Nov 2023

-• Spearheaded an advanced data analytics initiative, utilizing Pandas and NumPy within the Python ecosystem for comprehensive exploratory data analysis (EDA).
+•Spearheaded an advanced data analytics initiative, utilizing Pandas and NumPy within the Python ecosystem for comprehensive exploratory data analysis (EDA).
 This involved meticulous data cleaning, ensuring adherence to best practices for structured and unstructured data.

 • Engineered a sophisticated store segmentation strategy based on campaign levels, showcasing a deep understanding of both upper and lower funnel campaigns.
 Leveraged machine learning algorithms for predictive modeling, optimizing campaign targeting and maximizing ROI.

 • Implemented statistical hypothesis testing during analysis, employing techniques such as A/B testing to validate the significance of observed trends.
 This rigorous statistical approach ensured the robustness of insights derived from the data.